 National Parks in Missouri

-The Gateway Arch National Park isn’t your run-of-the-mill sort of US reserve.
-First off, it’s the smallest of all the parks in the country, clocking up under 200 acres.
+Gateway Arch National Park isn’t your run-of-the-mill sort of US national park.
+First off, it’s the smallest of all the parks in the country, clocking in at under 200 acres.
 Second, it’s smack bang in the middle of downtown St. Louis.
 Yep, there are no arduous hiking trails to the tops of volcanos to be found here.
 However, you do get a startling monument to the westward expansion of the United States and loads of history about the Louisiana Purchase.
-Not a bad trade off, eh?
+Not a bad trade off, huh?

 National Parks in Montana